roshangrg1/Project-9-Developer-Landing-Page/Readme.md

-# Project-8 Web design Landing Page.
+# Project-9 Developer Landing Page

 This is simple website of home page.
 In this project I have only used core css.
 It is responsive as well.